jlegrone/temporal-sdk-go-generics/README.md

 This will fail to compile with a human readable error:

 ```
-helloworld.go:12:52: cannot use 42 (untyped int constant) as string value in argument to gworkflow.ExecuteActivityFn
+helloworld.go:11:55: cannot use 42 (untyped int constant) as string value in argument to workflow.NewActivityClient(Activity).Run
 ```

 The code to get the activity's return value can also now be more terse.